 Monitoring Chronic Hepatitis

-Monitoring of the progression of liver disease and its treatment are the cornerstones of managing hepatitis B and C. Doctors regularly follow blood tests to determine how well the liver is functioning.
+Monitoring the progression of liver disease and its treatment are the cornerstones of managing hepatitis B and C. Doctors regularly follow blood tests to determine how well your liver is functioning.
 Ultrasound examinations and CT scans can determine if there are complications such as cirrhosis or liver cancer that can be treated more effectively if found early.
 Some people will not need treatment.

 Cirrhosis is the most common complication of chronic hepatitis.
 Cirrhosis can be detected with simple tests, but the liver biopsy is the best way to diagnose it.
 Cirrhosis occurs as the liver is destroyed and it is associated with liver failure, a life-threatening condition.
-The signs of cirrhosis include retention of fluid (swelling of the abdomen or lower extremities, fatigue, nausea, and weight loss.
+The signs of cirrhosis include retention of fluid (swelling of the abdomen or lower extremities), fatigue, nausea, and weight loss.
 Later, confusion and jaundice occur due to the accumulation of chemicals normally removed by a healthy liver.

 Complications: Liver Cancer